ywh233/CMUS-Lyrics-Daemon/README.md

 ![ScreenShot](https://raw.github.com/equinox1993/CMUS-Lyrics-Daemon/master/screenshot.png)

 If the FIFO pipe used by the daemon is */tmp/cmuslyricspipe*, let GeekTool run "cat < /tmp/cmuslyricspipe" every one second.
+For convenience, you may want to add an alias like this to .bash_profile:
+alias cmus-lyrics="/*folder path*/CmusLyricsDaemon 500 3 /*lyrics path*/ /usr/local/bin/cmus-remote /tmp/cmuslyricspipe &"

 How It Works
 ------------